1997–98 NFL playoffs: NFC: San Francisco 49ers 38, Minnesota Vikings 22

 Minnesota came into the playoffs with the second-to-last ranked defense during the regular season, something the 49ers proved more than capable of exploiting.
 By the end of the game, San Francisco racked up 394 yards without losing a single turnover and only giving up one sack.
 Filling in for the injured starter Garrison Hearst, 49ers running back Terry Kirby ran for a career-high 120 yards and two touchdowns, while receiver J. J. Stokes caught a career-high nine passes for 101 yards.
 Steve Young threw for 220 yards and a touchdown, while also rushing for 37.
 Minnesota had 374 yards, but lost 91 of them with 12 penalties.
 Vikings quarterback Randall Cunningham threw for 331 yards and three touchdowns, but also threw an interception that was returned for a touchdown.
 His top target was Jake Reed, who caught five passes for 114 yards.
 Cris Carter added six receptions for 93 yards and two touchdowns.

 Early in the first quarter, Vikings punter Mitch Berger shanked a 12-yard punt that gave the 49ers a first down on the Minnesota 26-yard line, leading to fullback William Floyd's 1-yard touchdown run.
-It the start of a long day for Berger, who finished the game with a measly 29.9 yards per punt average on his seven kicks.
+It was the start of a long day for Berger, who finished the game with a measly 29.9 yards per punt average on his seven kicks.
 Still, the Vikings responded on their first play after the ensuing kickoff with Cunningham's 66-yard touchdown pass to Carter.
 Late in the second quarter, a 28-yard pass interference penalty on Vikings safety Torrian Gray and a personal foul call against linebacker Dwayne Rudd for kicking the penalty flag gave the 49ers a first down on the Minnesota 2-yard line.
 On the next play, a penalty against linebacker Dixon Edwards put the ball on the 1, and Kirby ran the ball into the end zone from there, giving the 49ers a 14–7 lead at the end of a 61-yard drive.
 Then on the Vikings ensuing drive, linebacker Ken Norton Jr. intercepted a pass from Cunningham and returned it 23 yards for a touchdown, making the score 21–7 going into halftime.